Department of Homeland Security (DHS).

 Interested persons are invited to submit written comments on the proposed information collection to the Office of Information and Regulatory Affairs, Office of Management and Budget.
 Comments should be addressed to OMB Desk Officer, Department of Homeland Security and sent via electronic mail to email@example.com.

 Start Supplemental Information

 Executive Order (E.O.)
 13780, “Protecting the Nation from Foreign Terrorist Entry into the United States” requires the implementation of uniform vetting standards and the proper collection of all information necessary for a rigorous evaluation of all grounds of inadmissibility or bases for the denial of immigration-related benefits.
 See 82 FR 13209 (Mar.
 9, 2017).
 The E.O. requires the Department of Homeland Security (DHS) to collect standard data on immigration and foreign traveler forms and/or information collection systems.
 This data will be collected from certain populations on applications for entrance into the United States or immigration-related benefits and is necessary for identity verification, vetting and national security screening and inspection conducted by DHS.

 This collection of information is necessary to comply with Section 5 of the E.O. to establish screening and vetting standards and procedures to enable DHS to assess an alien's eligibility to travel to or be admitted to the United States or to receive an immigration-related benefit from DHS.
 This data collection also is used to validate an applicant's identity information and to determine whether such travel or grant of a benefit poses a law enforcement or national security risk to the United States.

 DHS will collect biographic information on immigration and foreign traveler information collection instruments and systems.
-DHS will update its forms and systems to collect information from individuals who seek Start Printed Page 46553admissibility or other benefits when that information is not already collected.
+DHS will update its forms and systems to collect information from individuals who seek admissibility or other benefits when that information is not already collected.

 New Information To Be Collected